isomerpages/nlb-biblioasia/articles-archive/features/_posts/2013-10-30-post-Spicy Nation: From India to Singapore.md

 Tay, L. (2012, March 5). *Islamic Restaurant: The granddaddy of Briyanis!* Retrieved from ieatishootipost website.

-*‘The Straits Times’ annual 1974* (p.
+*The Straits Times’ annual 1974* (p.
 86).
 Retrieved from Roots website.

 Wickramasingher, P., & Selva Rajah, C. (2002). *The food of India*.
 London: Murdoch Books.
 (Not available in NLB holdings)